Current year funding for active members totals more than $5.8M.

 The CMB Muscle Research Forum meets weekly.
 Students, postdoctoral fellows, and faculty use it as a venue to discuss new data, to present ideas for grants, and to review interesting papers from the literature.
 Mock study sections have also been organized.
 In addition, outside speakers have been invited to present their latest results relevant to muscle structure and function.
-Muscle Forum meets Thursdays at 11 AM (Multidisciplinary Science Building (MDS)) Room 308, MDS is located next to the College of Nursing Building) and is coordinated by Dr. Esther Dupont-Versteegden.
+Muscle Forum meets Thursdays from 11 AM - 12 PM in the College of Nursing Building room 213 and is coordinated by Dr. Esther Dupont-Versteegden.
 Students participating in Muscle Forum are able to receive one credit hour per semester.
 The assigned course number is RHB/PGY625, a joint listing between College of Health Sciences and College of Medicine.

 Muscle Biology Course